 Of all the discussions I've encountered in the stream of flat Earth theory, I assumed that the retrograde motion of Mars would be one topic that flat-earthers would have left alone.
 My assumption was based on the fact that basic geometry can easily show that Mars' retrograde motion is impossible on the flat Earth model.

 Before diving deep on this matter let's pause and explain what the retrograde of Mars is.
 Mars is easily viewable from Earth in the night sky.
 However, it's location in the sky is constantly moving.
 It's movement has been tracked for thousands of years.
 This is no surprise.
 What is surprising is that every 2 years Mars' path across the sky creates an ellipse, like it's going around an object.
 The motion would look like the following path.
-Retrograde motion of mars in 2003 This motion perplexed night time observers for many centuries but the knowledge of the heliocentric solar system can easily explain this strange motion.
+This motion perplexed night time observers for many centuries but the knowledge of the heliocentric solar system can easily explain this strange motion.

 Mars rotates around the sun at roughly 1/2 the speed of the Earth.
 So the Earth will "lap" Mars about every 26 months.
 If the Earth and Mars were track runners and runner E (Earth) was running twice as fast as runner M (Mars), then after one lap of runner E, runner M would be only half way around the track, and therefore on the opposite end of the track.
 After runner E is crossing the start line for the second time, both runners E & M would be at the same point again, except runner E will have now lapped runner M. To better understand how this looks from Earth's viewpoint, the following video should help.